KenzStevens/climate-analysis/README.md

 This is a set of python scripts designed to analyse climate data files.

-To install a copy of the toolkit, open a terminal and run
+To install a copy of the toolkit, open a terminal and run:

+git clone git@github.com:KenzStevens/climate_analysis.py